 Your Aqua Rite chlorinator can produce different results because of so many reasons.
 One of these is the lack of regular maintenance.

 When the salt chlorinator is maintained regularly, this will ensure that all the excess calcium will not stick to the plates.
-When calcium stick to the plate, the system can produce false readings.
+When calcium sticks to the plate, the system can produce false readings.

-So, to start with, always use a salt cell cleaning kit in removing the calcium build-up so the system can be in good condition.
+So, to start with, always use a salt cell cleaning kit to remove the calcium build-up so the system can be in good condition.

 Another cause of your chlorinators failing is due to imbalanced pool water chemicals.